 - phone the firm to make sure they haven’t simply lost / not noticed the FOS decision.

-- emailing the CEO (leave a comment below and I can probably find the email address for you) and also the person listed as the Contact on the FCA Register.
+- emailing the CEO (leave a comment below and I can sometimes find the email address for you) and also the person listed as the Contact on the FCA Register.
 Point out that you could enforce the Financial Ombudsman decision through the courts and bailiffs which will add to their costs and attach a copy of the decision.

 - be a nuisance on Twitter and Facebook if the firm has active accounts.
-For example, you could tweet “hey @lendingstream it’s been 29 days since @financialombuds told you to refund me – when are you going to do it?”.
+For example, you could tweet “hey @firmsname it’s been 29 days since @financialombuds told you to refund me – when are you going to do it?”.

 These alternatives are likely to work more quickly than going to court and won’t cost you any money :)